 5. Pass the Irish Hot Potato!

-Decorate your cornhole game with a variety of clovers with different Primary songs listed on each one.
-Then, add a pot of gold picture on the actual cornhole spot!
+Decorate your St Patrick’s Day bean bag toss game with a variety of clovers with different Primary songs listed on each one.
+Then, add a pot of gold picture on the actual hole they are aiming for!
+Then, they get to pick the song if they land in the pot of gold!

 8. Use Jingle Bells in Singing Time

 If you’re looking to add a fun instrument into your St Patrick’s Day Singing Time, jingle bells are the perfect choice!
-They’re so much fun and they are also perfectly on theme.
+They’re so much fun and they are also perfectly on theme and are a perfect activity for if you have lots of kids.

 The golden bells will fit in with a bunch of the themed songs for the day, too.
 Consider shaking on each word and then with the beat!